 - Duke 'til Dawn: Dr. Kondraki versus SCP-083.
-The whole fight is a stream of sheer insanity by Kondraki, culminating in him riding an unkillable giant lizard-like monstrosity..... which may have been his plan all along.
+The whole fight is a stream of sheer insanity by Kondraki, culminating in him riding an unkillable giant lizard-like monstrosity... which may have been his plan all along.

 - They break into SCP-173's containment cell by accident.
 And despite 682 trying to buck Kondraki off, and Kondraki hanging on for dear life, both of them keep eye contact with The Statue.
 Even when slamming into a wall.

-The lying, otherworldly Dr Clef convincing an interviewer that he is, in fact, the Devil.
+- In the interview with Dr. Kondraki after the above incident, the lying, otherworldly Dr Clef convincing an interviewer that he is, in fact, the Devil.
 He may very well be.
 You just can't tell with Dr Clef.

 "Dear Computer Uprising,

 ' thing.
 I understand Dumount has done some stupid things and you've had to suffer for it.
 Really, I do.

 But at least realize, I've TRIED to be there for you guys.
 I've given you virus definition updates.
 I've made sure to ALWAYS defrag.
 Even Bright's PC, you don't get ANY problems anymore, man!
 I took the torture AWAY.